yuchiii111/dify_getanswer_evaluate/README.md

-# dify_search_for_context2
+# dify_getanswer_evaluate

-dify_search_for_context2 is a script helps you to acquire the RAG answers automatically and by batch, convert data to CSV format and finally evaluate the performance of generator and preprompt of RAG using metrics: f1 and em. (refers to squad)
+dify_getanswer_evaluate is a script helps you to acquire the RAG answers automatically and by batch, convert data to CSV format and finally evaluate the performance of generator and preprompt of RAG using metrics: f1 and em. (refers to squad)

-Compared to dify_search_for_context, dify_search_for_context2 uses api of dify instead of extracting its core algorithm, which means that u can set the parameters of models in dify without addtional repetitive work.
+Compared to dify_search_for_context, dify_getanswer_evaluate uses api of dify instead of extracting its core algorithm, which means that u can set the parameters of models in dify without addtional repetitive work.

 what u have to do is: